- Home

 Charles Counsell, Chief Executive, TPR, said: “Scammers wreck lives and no matter how big or small your savings are, every pot is a target.
 It may seem tempting to make a change to your pension fund now, but it’s important not to rush.”

-Under new regulations set by the Department of Work and Pensions (DWP), if there are signs that a scheme you’re considering transferring to might be a scam, trustees and managers will be able to intervene and delay or stop the transfer until the new scheme has proved its credentials.
-You can read more about these new laws in our article Government introduces measures to prevent pension scams.
+Under regulations set by the Department of Work and Pensions (DWP), if there are signs that a scheme you’re considering transferring to might be a scam, trustees and managers can intervene and delay or stop the transfer until the new scheme has proved its credentials.
+You can read more about these laws in our article Government introduces measures to prevent pension scams.

 Here, we explain how to spot a scam and what to do if you’re a victim.